OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 *Note: As a result of using the **rsu** command, the host rescans the PCI bus and may assign a different Bus/Device/Function (B/D/F) value than the originally assigned value.*

-<a name="heading-5.2.4"></a>

 #### **5.2.4 `PACsign`**

 PACSign is an OPAE utility which allows users to insert authentication markers into bitstreams targeted for the platform.
 All binary images must be signed using PACSign before fpgasupdate can use them for an update.
 Assuming no Root Entry Hash (REH) has been programmed on the device, the following examples demonstrate how to prepend the required secure authentication data, and specify which region of flash to update.
-More information, including charts detailing the different certification types and their required options, are fully described in the PACsign python/pacsign/PACSign.md [OPAE GitHub] on GitHub.
+More information, including charts detailing the different certification types and their required options, are fully described in the PACsign python/pacsign/PACSign.md [OPAE GitHub](https://github.com/OFS/opae-sdk) on GitHub.

-<a name="table-5-4"></a>

 #### Table 5-4: `PACSign` Overview